2025 Road Sealant

 Traffic impacts

 Construction will take place during the daytime hours with traffic control measures.
 Sealing work is a relatively quick compared to paving work, and typically requires only one day of significant traffic impacts per road segment.
 Expect traffic control measures and a maximum of five minutes traffic delay during work hours.
+Property owners/residents along the roads scheduled for rehabilitation are given advance written notifications ahead of any work that requires their road to be closed in order for them to have adequate time to prepare.
+(See TIMELINE section for specific date and location information)

 Timeline